 1. Pegging/attaching managerial compensation to performance

 This will involve restructuring the remuneration scheme of the firm in order to enhance the alignments/harmonization of the interest of the shareholders with those of the management e.g. managers may be given commissions, bonus etc. for superior performance of the firm.

 2. Threat of firing

-This is where there is a possibility of firing the entire management team the shareholders due to poor performance.
-Management of companies have been fired the shareholders who have the right to hire and fire the top executive officers e.g the entire management team of Unga Group, IBM, G.M. have been fired shareholders.
+This is where there is a possibility of firing the entire management team by the shareholders due to poor performance.
+Management of companies have been fired by the shareholders who have the right to hire and fire the top executive officers e.g the entire management team of Unga Group, IBM, G.M. have been fired by shareholders.